0cjs/8bitdev/src/tmon/README.md

 - °`'` ASCII entry.
 Works as to `>` but the value is displayed as an ASCII character using the same visible print routine as the examine commands' ASCII option.
 Typing a single letter or symbol (including space) immediately enters that value.
-Enter Ctrl-N to skip over locations, preserving the previous value.
+Enter Ctrl-F to skip over locations, preserving the previous value.

 - `:` Deposit Intel hex record.
 All data from the colon to the next newline